USKY25/Embodied-AI-Paper-TopConf/README.md

 [04/12/2025] We are updating Embodied AI papers accepted by RSS2025 (Robotics Top Conference)!

-[05/12/2025] We will update Embodied AI papers accepted by ICML2025 as soon as possible!
+[05/21/2025] We are updating Embodied AI papers accepted by ICML2025 !

 ## 📖 Paper List